biocatiit/website/content/pages/users_esaf.rst

 *   Descriptions must be detailed and complete for the *'Description'* and *'Lab Use'* tabs of the ESAF.
 *   You must declare any electrical equipment that you will be bringing to the APS as part of the proposed experiment.
-On the *'Equipment Tab'* of the ESAF click 'Bringing to APS' and Electrical if this applies to you.
+On the *‘Equipment Tab’* of the ESAF click *‘Bringing to APS’* and Electrical if this applies to you and then choose any Tab at the top of the page to force the *'Electrical Inspection'* tab to appear.
+If you are bringing modified NRTL or non-NRTL equipment or unsure NRTL check the appropriate boxes and fill in the *'List equipment that will require an inspection'*.
 *   If you are a mail-in User for SAXS, you cannot select yourself as the *'OS'* (On-site Spokesperson).
 You must add Srinivas Chakravarthy to your ESAF as an experimenter and make him the OS.
-*   On the *'Materials Tab'* near the bottom-half of the web-page there is the question 'Will you require to use beamline laboratory facilities to prepare samples or perform other work ?' click 'Yes" if you intend on using our Wet-Lab to prepare your samples.
+*   On the *'Materials Tab'* near the bottom-half of the web-page there is the question 'Will you require to use beamline laboratory facilities to prepare samples or perform other work?' click 'Yes" if you intend on using our Wet-Lab to prepare your samples.
 A *'Lab Use'* tab will then be generated, which should be filled out.
 *   If you intend on bringing anyone from a foreign country to the APS you must begin the User application process 6 weeks in advance to make a time allowance for the